.NET 8.0 Development Container - Docker Setup & Usage Guide

 Quick Start with Script Templates

 This container includes 11 ready-to-use script templates for creating different types of .NET 8 applications.
-When you start the container CLI, you automatically enter the host mount workspace (/hostmount/workspace
+When you start the docker container, you will automatically enter the host mount workspace (/hostmount/workspace) in your Bash Shell, if not, cd to that directory.

 To access the scripts: